Disentangling generalization and memorization in large language models using chess: Introduction

-We address this gap by proposing a controlled empirical framework that leverages chess as a structured environment for studying strategic reasoning in \glspl{acr:llm}.
-As a domain combining clear rules, deep combinatorial structure, and computationally verifiable performance metrics via chess engines, chess provides a rigorous testbed for disentangling fluid and crystallized intelligence: All chess games originate from a single initial state, but the number of reachable configurations grows combinatorically--approximately $10^{120}$ possible games exist~\citep{shannon1953}--ensuring that most games and positions are effectively novel after only a few moves.
+Yet, because modern \glspl{acr:llm} are trained on massive and largely opaque datasets, quantifying the availability of relevant priors typically remains out of reach.
+As a result, existing studies into the origin of \glspl{acr:llm} capabilities frequently conflate both concepts, yielding fragmented evidence and sparking an ongoing debate (see Section~\ref{sec:related_work}).

-Therefore, chess also engages both forms of intelligence: early-game play benefits from crystallized intelligence, i.e., recalling known openings, whereas succeeding in later game stages often demands fluid intelligence, i.e, finding novel solutions in previously unseen situations (for details, see Appendix~\ref{sec:case_study}).
-This dual nature--extremely common positions in early stages of the game, yet complete novelty in later stages--enables systematic variation in the likelihood that a given position was encountered during training.
-Extensive open-source game databases permit frequency-based estimation of positional familiarity, providing partial control over data contamination~\citep{magar2022datacontaminationmemorizationexploitation,li2023taskcontaminationlanguagemodels, lichess_database}.
-Finally, state-of-the-art chess engines offer scalable move evaluations~\citep{leela, alphazero, stockfish}.
-While not being absolute ground-truths, these engines serve as high-resolution baselines for computational correctness.
-We thus utilize them to quantify decision regret relative to a calculated and approximated optimum (see Appendix~\ref{sec:limitations}).
+We contribute to this debate by proposing a controlled, empirical framework that leverages chess as a structured environment for studying strategic reasoning in \glspl{acr:llm}.
+As a domain combining clear rules, deep combinatorial structure, and computationally verifiable performance metrics via chess engines, chess provides a rigorous testbed for disentangling memorization and generalization: All chess games originate from a single initial state, and many early game positions are extensively studied.
+Yet, the number of reachable configurations grows combinatorially---approximately $10^{43}$ distinct legal board states exist~\citep{shannon1950}---meaning that novel positions frequently arise after only a few moves.
+Therefore, chess engages both memorization and generalization: play on known, theoretical positions benefits from the ability to recall known positions, whereas succeeding in novel positions demands generalization beyond memorized game states and patterns (for details, see Appendix~\ref{sec:case_study}).

-In this paper, we conduct a systematic evaluation of \gls{acr:llm} performance in the structured domain of chess, across tasks that require differing degrees of fluid and crystallized intelligence.
-Although our empirical analysis focuses on chess, its implications extend to broader settings of strategic reasoning in formal systems, as the game embodies general principles of structured problem-solving such as abstraction, planning, and adaptation within explicit constraints.
-Our intent is not to advocate for or against \gls{acr:llm} capabilities, but to provide rigorous, domain-grounded evidence that can inform ongoing discourse on the intellectual nature of these systems and their developmental trajectory.
+In this paper, we conduct a systematic evaluation of \gls{acr:llm} performance in the structured domain of chess across tasks that require differing degrees of memorization and generalization.
+We do not seek to validate or dismiss \gls{acr:llm} capabilities, but to provide rigorous, domain-grounded evidence that can inform the ongoing discourse on the origin of \glspl{acr:llm} capabilities and their developmental trajectory.